ViktorKKendrick/Blog/blog.md

 ###*How did you overcome challenges during Onboarding?*

 To overcome the challenges I just kept doing what I have been, it wasn't too challenging albeit annoying, not being in person.

+---
+##Onboarding Blog Post #5
+###*What is the number one thing that held you back this week?
+Why?*

+Boostrap was pretty easy, although some of its features is a little complicated to use.
+Defiantly a learning curve

+###*What is one thing you would like to learn more about regarding JavaScript (JSON, Data Structures), Bootstrap, or Atomic Design?*

+I would like to explore more on what bootstrap can do.
+In the future i would like to be able to see what I need and know what in bootstrap could help

+###*How does In-Person Bootcamp compare to Remote Onboarding?*

+In terms of being able to ask for help directly it is easier to do so in person.
+When at home you are more tempted to slack off and sleep in, so being in person helped keep my mind on focus

+###*What is your "Why"?*

+Why am I here? because it's my *hobby*.